ydb-platform/benchhelpers/README.md

 + [CockroachDB](./db_installers/cockroach/README.md)
 + [YugabyteDB](./db_installers/yugabyte/README.md)

 Now you can start running the benchmark on the selected database.
-For best performance, it is recommended to run only one database on each server.

-Below is the instruction for running YCSB for [YDB](#ydb), [CockroachDB](#cockroachdb), [YugabyteDB](#yugabytedb), but first you need to familiarize yourself with [workload YCSB](#workload).
+Below is the instruction for running YCSB for [YDB](#ydb), [CockroachDB](#cockroachdb), [YugabyteDB](#yugabytedb), but first you need to familiarize yourself with [YCSB workload](#workload).

 ### Workload